witheve/docs/drafts/handbook/events/click.md

 ## Description

 When an element in the DOM is clicked, a `#click` record is created.
-This record comes with a #direct-target

 ## Examples